 - As you breathe in, the hand on your abdomen should rise.

 - As you breathe out, the hand on your abdomen should lower.

 - Breathe in through the nose.
-Breathe out slowly through pursed lips.
+Breathe out slowly through pursed lip.

-- Practice this 2 to 3 times a day for 5 to 10 minutes.
+- Practice this two to three times a day for five to ten minutes.
 Start by doing it while lying on your back.
 Then try it while sitting.
 Then try it while standing.
 Finally, try it while doing an activity.

 As you become more comfortable with this type of breathing, you can use it to reduce your feelings of shortness of breath.
 You can use diaphragmatic breathing with all daily activities, such as:

 - Carrying or lifting items